-While on dissertation status, students will continue to be charged tuition in Fall and Spring semesters until the student has officially been cleared for graduation.
+While on dissertation status, students will continue to be charged tuition in the Fall and Spring semesters until the student has officially been cleared for graduation.
 If a student defends the dissertation before the end of the drop period in any semester, tuition may be waived for that semester.

 Students may be funded by a Teaching Assistantship at the School of Nursing.
 The primary objective of this experience is to expand students’ knowledge of teaching while being supported by experienced course faculty.
-Teaching Assistantships are performance based and the School is not obligated to provide this kind of financial support to students who do not perform adequately.
+Teaching Assistantships are performance-based and the school is not obligated to provide this kind of financial support to students who do not perform adequately.

 TA assignments will be based on the priority of the course, student expertise, and eligibility.
-Assignments will be made by the Department Chairs in conjunction with the Graduate Group in Nursing Chair, Associate Dean for Academic Programs, and Office of Student Services.
+Assignments will be made by the department chairs in conjunction with the Graduate Group in Nursing Chair, Associate Dean for Academic Programs, and Office of Student Services.

 - The TA time requirement is approximately 16 hours per week during the academic year.
 If additional work hours are requested by a faculty supervisor, the student should discuss it with the faculty supervisor, and if unresolved, speak to the Graduate Group in Nursing Chair about his/her concerns.